 One of the 11 truths of systems thinking, identified by Peter Senge, is “The harder you push, the harder the system pushes back.”
 In other words, the more you try to improve things, the more effort seems to be required, and the worse things can become.
 This is called compensating feedback.
 According to Senge, compensating feedback occurs when “well-intentioned interventions call forth responses from the system that offset the benefits of the intervention.”

 Here’s an example of compensating feedback: Quit smoking suddenly–> Gain weight –>Decreased self-esteem.–> Increase smoking to relieve the stress –> Rinse, repeat

 THE SECRET TO WINNING WHEN YOU CAN’T WIN FOR LOSING

 Instead of forcing more action, try stopping.
 Pause, step back and observe the situation before trying to enforce change.
 Develop the confidence to observe what happens without additional effort.
-Pausing will help you to sharpen your senses, learn something new, identify bootlenecks & barriers to change, realize new approaches, discover new paths, or even experience some magic.
+Pausing will help you to sharpen your senses, learn something new, identify bottlenecks & barriers to change, discover new approaches, recognize the point of intervention (ex: managing stress vs. quitting smoking), or even experience some magic.
 So slow down.
 Maybe even stop.
 For maximum and lasting impact, a slow, gradual approach works better than a forceful or toilsome effort.
 Let go and let it flow.